RedaAlb/auto-rc-car/README.md

 - [ ] Make another window for all stats/details, e.g. fps, num of bytes, delay, distance, etc.
 - [ ] Make a GUI specific class to handle all GUI related stuff.
 - [ ] Find an alternative to pygame.........
 I don't like it at all.
 I need a better way to get keyboard input without interfering with cv2.
+- [ ] I might want to make a data collection class to handle all of that to keep seperate from the controller handler.
 - [ ] RC Car steering
     - [x] Add ability to collect training data
     - [ ] Collect data